pdeans/miva-provision/readme.md

 ### Creating Provision XML Tags

-Arguably the most powerful feature of the library is the simple and extensive provision xml tag builder.
+The library utilizes the simple and extensive pdeans [XML Builder](https://github.com/pdeans/xml-builder) package to easily generate Miva provisioning tags.

 #### Using The Provision Tag Builder

 The `create` method is used to generate a provision xml tag.
-The `create` method takes the name of the provision tag as the first argument, and an associative array consisting of the data to build the xml markup as the second argument.
+The `create` method takes the name of the root element (provisioning tag name) as the first argument, and an associative array consisting of the data to build the root attribute elements and/or child elements as the second argument.

 Here is a simple example: